 Virtual Public Information Meeting

-Please submit any additional questions or comments using the form at the bottom of this page.
+Please submit any questions or comments using the form at the bottom of this page.

 The Lakefront Public Access Plan was announced by County Executive Armond Budish during his State of the County address in 2019 and aims to improve transportation networks and increase public access to Lake Erie in concert with shoreline stabilization efforts.
 The Lakefront Public Access Plan covers three general topic areas: improved public access to Lake Erie, erosion control and ecological enhancement, and enhanced transportation networks along the shoreline.